Growing rosemary indoors is a little tricky. If you experience cold winters, follow these tips to keep your potted rosemary alive inside.

 Each spring, evaluate your rosemary’s size, repot it in new soil, and prune the roots as needed.

 Rosemary will only get as big as the pot it’s sitting in.
 Once the above-ground plant looks to be about the same height as the pot, it’s either time to move it to a bigger pot or prune the roots so that they aren’t too crowded.

-If roots are left to grow, they will eventually take over the entire pot—becoming “root bound”—and will keep the plant from absorbing enough nutrients and water.
-The foliage will look more lackluster over time and eventually die.
+If roots are left to grow, they will eventually take over the entire pot—becoming root bound.
+This prevents rosemary from absorbing enough nutrients and water.
+The foliage will look more lackluster over time and the plant eventually die.

 After each season, your plant will have extracted all of the nutrients available in the potted soil mix, so in the spring you’ll want to repot rosemary with new potting soil.
 This is a good time to check the roots and root prune if necessary.

 Root Pruning Container-Grown Rosemary

 If your rosemary has outgrown its pot, you can prune the roots to keep your plant growing in the same pot.
 Gently wiggle the whole plant out of the pot (roots and all).
 Are the roots running tightly around the perimeter?

 If so, it has outgrown the pot.
 Using sharp garden scissors, cut about 2 inches of root matter off the bottom and sides before repotting it with new soil.
 Keep the plant in the shade for a couple of days while it acclimates to the changes.